 Source: Chocolate-Dipped Candied Oranges

 Chewy, sweet candied oranges, dipped in rich dark chocolate.
 Sound tempting?
-This Chocolate-Dipped Candied Oranges recipe by Sarah Pether calls for a dehydrator, but the good news is, you can make them even if you don’t have one!
+This Chocolate-Dipped Candied Oranges recipe by Sarah Pether calls for a dehydrator, but the good news is, that you can make them even if you don’t have one!
 These candied oranges make the perfect gift for your sweetheart — or you can gift them to yourself.

 5. Raw BBQ Mango Meat